DriveAgent-R1: Advancing VLM-based Autonomous Driving with Active Perception and Hybrid Thinking: DriveAgent-R1

 \subsubsection{Stage 3: Adaptive Mode Selection Reinforcement Learning}

-The final stage of Cascaded RL cultivates true hybrid thinking by training the agent to intelligently select the optimal thinking mode.
-Using the native GRPO algorithm~\citep{deepseek-math,deepseekr1}, the agent learns to generate the initial mode-selection token (\verb|<think_text>| or \verb|<think_tool>|) itself and commit to the corresponding reasoning path.
+The final stage of Cascaded RL cultivates true hybrid thinking by training the agent to intelligently select the optimal mode.
+Using the native GRPO algorithm~\citep{deepseekr1}, the agent learns to generate the initial mode-selection token itself and commit to the corresponding reasoning path.

 \textbf{Reward Design.} To guide this learning process, the reward function is augmented with a conditional tool-usage reward, $R_\text{tool}$, which encourages the effective and judicious use of tools only when the $\mathcal{M}_\text{tool}$ mode is chosen.
 The total reward is defined as: